Data

 SEC products are hosted by CPOM: http://www.cpom.ucl.ac.uk/csopr/icesheets3/.

-Ice Velocities
+Ice Velocity

 In the Antarctic Ice Sheet CCI project, SAR images acquired by the Sentinel-1 mission are used to derive ice flow velocity in Antarctica.
-The spatially detailed maps and time series of surface velocity provide crucial information for studying changes in ice dynamics and sea level rise contribution in response to ongoing climatic and oceanographic changes, but also for applications such as calculating iceberg production rates or monitoring rift propagation in floating ice shelves.
-The Sentinel-1 mission, consisting of the twin satellites Sentinel-1A and -1B, has provided the opportunity to derive ice flow velocity of key ice streams and outlet glaciers in Antarctica on a regular basis.
-The continuous coverage in Interferometric Wide (IW) swath mode includes most of the Antarctic Ice Sheet margin, allowing for the first time the retrieval of dense time series of ice flow (6 to 12-day repeats) for major Antarctic outlet glaciers previously only seldom observed.
-The dense velocity time series enable to study temporal fluctuations and long-term trends and thereby improve future predictions of ice flow in response to for example reduced back stress due to ice shelf break-up or enhanced grounding line retreat observed at several major outlet glaciers.
+Sentinel-1 has provided the opportunity to derive the ice flow velocity of key ice streams and outlet glaciers in Antarctica on a regular basis.
+The continuous coverage currently includes most of the Antarctic Ice Sheet margin, allowing for the retrieval of dense time series of ice flow for major Antarctic outlet glaciers previously only seldom observed.

 Grounding Line Location